Diversifying Organic Cotton Production in Semiarid Environments in Texas

 Project Overview

 The semiarid Texas Southern High Plains (TSHP) and Texas Rolling Plains (TRP) produce 95% of the nation’s organic cotton and 90% of organic peanuts.
 Organic farmers cite weeds and soil health as their greatest challenges, yet they hesitate to grow cover crops or diversify rotations because of limited moisture.
-This project conducted field trials in Vernon (TRP) and Lamesa (TSHP) to evaluate impacts of different cover crops, rotations, and subsurface versus broadcast manure compost applications on soil moisture, soil organic carbon (SOC), nutrient cycling, greenhouse gas emissions, microbial biomass, weeds, crop yields, and net economic returns in organic cotton and peanuts under deficit irrigation (60% of ET).
-Systems included continuous cotton, cotton/peanut, cotton/mungbean, cotton/sesame, and cotton/wheat/sorghum-sudangrass forage, with cover crops of fall-planted rye or early spring fennel-fenugreek (which failed, providing a winter weedy fallow treatment).
+Field trials in Vernon (TRP) and Lamesa (TSHP) evaluated impacts of different cover crops, rotations, and subsurface versus broadcast manure compost on soil moisture, soil organic carbon (SOC), nutrient cycling, greenhouse gas emissions, microbial biomass, weeds, crop yields, and net economic returns in organic cotton and peanuts under deficit irrigation (60% of ET).
+Systems included continuous cotton, cotton/peanut, cotton/mungbean, cotton/sesame, and cotton/wheat/sorghum-sudangrass forage, with or without a cover crops of fall-planted rye.

 Farmer Takeaways

-(1) In semiarid regions such as the Texas High Plains, a combination of diverse rotation, winter cover crops, and compost applications can build soil organic matter and soil health within a few years.
+1. In the semiarid Texas Plains, a combination of diverse rotation, winter cover crops, and compost applications can build soil organic matter and soil health within a few years.

-(2) Cover crops did not deplete soil moisture reserves and diverse, high-residue rotations improved moisture conservation in the Texas Plains.
+3. Cover crops did not deplete soil moisture reserves.
+Diverse, high-residue rotations improved moisture conservation in the Texas Plains.

-(3) Excellent weed control prior to initiating transition and high quality seed are essential for successful conversion to organic production.
+4. High quality seed and excellent weed control prior to initiating transition are essential for successful conversion to organic production.

 Project Outputs